Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: The phicp distributions in windows of the MVA discriminant score

 For certain decay modes, the statistical fluctuations in the signal templates are also sizeable.
 Therefore, the templates for the scalar and pseudoscalar cases are symmetrised around $\phicp=180^{\circ}$ as well.
 The maximally mixed signal template, which is not displayed in the plots, is used in the fitting procedure described in Section~\ref{sec:results}.
 In order to symmetrise this template, we reweight the signal sample to another sample with $\phitt=-45^{\circ}$.
 The \phicp distribution is shifted by $180^{\circ}$, and the average is taken between the sample with $\phitt=45^{\circ}$ and $\phitt=-45^{\circ}$.

 In Figs.~\ref{fig:unrolledmt}--\ref{fig:unrolledothers} we display the post-fit data and background template distributions, after the bin smearing and symmetrisation, with the best fit and pseudoscalar signal templates overlaid.
+The cross sections for the pseudoscalar signal are set to the values determined from the fit to data for the best fit signal, which are given in Section~\ref{sec:alpha_results}.
 The uncertainties have been adjusted to their value after the fit described in Section~\ref{sec:results}.
 The most sensitive decay modes of the analysis are displayed, which are the \murho and \mupi mode in the \mutau channel displayed in Fig.~\ref{fig:unrolledmt}, the \rhorho and \pirho mode in the \tauhtauh channel displayed in Fig.~\ref{fig:unrolledtt}, and the \erho and \epi channels in the \etau channel displayed in Fig.~\ref{fig:unrolledothers}.
 The distributions highlight the effectiveness of the MVA discriminant in optimising the signal over background ratio, as well as the \CP-sensitivity of the measurement that follows from the visibly different phases of the best fit signal and \CP-odd signal distributions.
 The $180^{\circ}$ phase shift between the \tauhtauh and \ltau channels is manifest in the figures.
 The correlated effect of the PV smearing is also visible in the \mupi and \epi modes via the non-flat shapes of the background distributions.